rlayers/pawpaw/README.md

   - Runtime & polymorphic value extraction
   - Tree graphs for all indexed text
 - Search and Query
-  - Search trees using plumule: a powerful structured query language similar to XPATH
+  - Search trees using *plumule*: a powerful structured query language similar to XPATH
-  - Combined multiple axes, filters, and subqueries sequentially and recursively to any depth
+  - Combine multiple axes, filters, and subqueries sequentially and recursively to any depth
   - Optionally pre-compile queries for increased performance
 - Rules Pipelining Engine
   - Develop complex lexical parsers with just a few lines of code